FreeRADIUS/freeradius-docs-ui/README.md

 `antora site.yml`

-To stage the built site use the follwing surge command:
+To stage the built site use the following surge command:

 `npx surge prod-build --domain freeradius-wiki.surge.sh`

 the site can then be previewed at [https://freeradius-wiki.surge.sh/freeradius-server/latest/](https://freeradius-wiki.surge.sh/freeradius-server/latest/)

+Changes to the default theme are Copyright (C) 2020 Network RADIUS SARL